 1) Not getting enough sleep

-Being sleep derived causes a slump in the body as it results in decreased synthesis of muscle protein as well as reduced testosterone production and increased cortisol, the combination of which ensures you’ll be lying on the sofa with cramp for days.
+Being sleep-deprived causes a slump in the body as it results in decreased synthesis of muscle protein as well as reduced testosterone production and increased cortisol, the combination of which ensures you’ll be lying on the sofa with cramps for days.

 Sleep loss also interferes with postural control and balance thereby aggravating the risk of injuries.